PMedur/Machine-learning-project/README.md

 # Machine-learning-project

-Class project in which i tested diferent machine learning algorithms and compare them on energy consumption and time to excecute.
+Class project in which I tested different machine learning algorithms and compared them on energy consumption and time to execute.